 INVASION OF THE BODY SNATCHERS (1956)

-This film might not seem to have much going for it - it's basically a black-and-white 'B' movie, with a silly plot, no stars and a then unknown director, Don Siegal.
-But Siegal directs the proverbial out of this unpromising material, to create a classic, one of my all-time favourite sci-fi films.
+This film might not seem to have much going for it - it's basically a black-and-white 'B' movie, with a silly plot, no stars and a then unknown director, Don Siegel.
+But Siegel directs the proverbial out of this unpromising material, to create a classic, one of my all-time favourite sci-fi films.

 There's something about 1940s and 1950s small-town America I find very appealing, and especially the idea of evil lurking beneath the innocent surface, as in 'Shadow of a Doubt' or 'Blue Velvet' for example.

 Here the evil takes the form of pods which have arrived from outer space, which can develop into an exact copy of a human, albeit without any emotion or soul, replacing the original.
-Sure it's a bit daft, but it's also a scary and powerful idea, of people being taken over, which can serve as a metaphor for whatever worry is predominant in society at the time.
-In 1950s America it was a fear of Communism, so you can see this film as a warning about Reds infiltrating and subverting society.
+It's a scary and powerful idea, of people being taken over, which can serve as a metaphor for whatever worry is predominant in society at the time.
+In 1950s America it was a fear of Communism.

 Comments